Antoine-something/McPTS/README.md

 # McPTS: Building Correct-By-Construction Proof Checkers For Pure Type Systems

-McPTS is a tool to generate verified, runnable typechecker for predicative pure type systems.
+McPTS is a tool to generate verified, runnable typechecker for systems of the PTS* framework, which aims to study extensions of pure type systems in a principled, modular manner.
-This project can be instantiated by specifying a PTS signature, along with a proof that it is predicative.
-From there, it provides an executable, to which we can feed a program in the associated PTS to check whether this program has the specified type.
-McPTS is implemented and verified in Rocq.More specifically, we proved that the typechecking algorithm extracted from Rocq is sound and complete: a program passes typechecker if and only if it is a well-typed program in the associated PTS.
-Despite being elementary, this serves as a basis for future extensions.
+This project can be instantiated by specifying a PTS* signature, along with a proof that it is predicative, functional, and decidable.
+From there, it provides an executable, to which we can feed a program in the associated PTS* to check whether this program has the specified type.
+McPTS is implemented and verified in Rocq.
+More specifically, we proved that the typechecking algorithm extracted from Rocq is sound and complete: a program passes typechecker if and only if it is a well-typed program in the associated PTS*.

+McPTS includes three case studies, for MiniML, a variant of LF, and a version of Martin-Löf type theory with a full cumulative universe hierarchy.
+All three verified type checkers are extracted separately in their respective locations in 'theories/CaseStudies'.

 McPTS is a fork of McTT, a project with similar goals, but specialized to Martin-Löf type theory.